 About the Enterprise Engagement Alliance

-The EEA’s primary mission is to support the concept of Stakeholder Capitalism through education and outreach that creates a better understanding of how organizations can make the connection between engaging people in business and achieving short- and long-term financial performance in a practical way.
+The EEA’s primary mission is to support the ROI of Stakeholder Management principles through education and outreach that creates a better understanding of how organizations can make the connection between engaging people in business and achieving short- and long-term financial performance in a practical way.
 The EEA was founded on the premise that the engagement of all of an organization’s key audiences – customers, distribution partners and employees – is a critical but often overlooked success factor for businesses that warrants a formal approach.

 Since it’s creation, it has developed a faculty representing academia, corporate practitioners, and engagement solution providers in all areas of leadership, assessment, coaching, learning, communication, innovation, DEI (Diversity, Equity, Inclusion), rewards and recognition, and measurement for the purposes of creating a formal textbook and curriculum and benchmarking tools.
 In addition, the EEA created an Engaged Company Stock Index that demonstrated the value of having highly engaged stakeholders.
 The index was suspended after six years of results proved the premise that an enterprise approach to engaging all stakeholders can achieve concrete financial benefits.